 - Is customer traffic flow aided by the store layout?

-> - Is the lighting positioned for maximum impact?
+- Lighting is positioned for maximum impact?

-> - Is the product easily accessible?
+- Is the product easily accessible?

-> - Is product signage in good condition?
+- Product signage is in good condition?

-> - Are wall displays utilized effectively?
+- Are wall displays utilized effectively?

 - Quantity and types of gondolas/displays are appropriate to store space?